Pittsburgh Family Law Attorney

 Do you have burning questions and concerns regarding divorce, custody, alimony, or other family law aspects?
 We can help bring clarity out of your chaos.
 With a comprehensive and personalized “game plan,” we will strive to give you solid, reliable legal guidance in every step of your case.
 Our Pittsburgh family attorneys leave nothing to chance.

-Why face a family crisis alone when you can depend on the high-caliber of a Pittsburgh family lawyer at Petrelli Previtera?
-Contact us today or call us at (866) 465-5395 or schedule a video consultation with one of our lawyers online, and we promise to outdo ourselves.
+Why face a family crisis alone when you can depend on the high-caliber of a Pittsburgh Family Law Attorney at Petrelli Previtera?
+Contact us today or call us at (866) 465-5395 or schedule a video consultation with one of our lawyers online.
 Let us mold your future into the one you have in mind!